-Quick tip– After printing your list off, you can put it in an inexpensive frame from the dollar store and check off each item with a dry erase marker or a sharpie (you just have to use rubbing alcohol to remove).
+Quick tip– After printing your list off, you can put it in an inexpensive frame from the dollar store and check off each item with a dry-erase marker or a sharpie (you just have to use rubbing alcohol to remove it).
 This way you don’t have to worry about smudging.
 Then, wipe clean the next day and start again.

 Remember, as you continue to work on your Nightly Cleaning Routine, it will become a habit and will get easier.
 Just keep going.
 You will find that your days will become less stressful and since you are keeping on top of your daily tasks it will allow you to be more productive in other areas of your life.

-Don’t forget to check out my Morning Cleaning Routine, if you are looking for a quick and easy way to tackle your morning cleaning.
-I also have a Weekly Cleaning Routine that breaks down each of the chores I do on a specific day so you are not spending your entire day cleaning your house from top to bottom.
+Don’t forget to check out my morning cleaning routine, if you are looking for a quick and easy way to tackle your morning cleaning.
+As well as my weekly cleaning routine that breaks down the chores I do on a specific day.

 You may also like: